 As one perceptive psychologist put it:

 “Biographical analysis can offer solid clues to the genesis of those things which concern the auteur, but it cannot specify how an artist will treat these concerns — which is, after all, the substance, the mystery, and the power of art.
 Despite many recent attempts to unify them, the biographical enterprise and the effort to analyze art from critical and moral perspectives remain irreducible enterprises, necessarily conducted separately and with different tools.
 Indeed, the ability to separate one’s personality from one’s creation may be the hallmark of the successful artist, the failure to do so the sign of artistic mediocrity.”
-(Perfectly expressed by psychologist Stanton Peel, on his website.)
+(Perfectly expressed by psychologist Stanton Peel.)

 So, considering these rules, and the prevalence of ad-skipping, some companies have invested in producing videos that have all the above attributes;

 - emotional engagement (particularly humour),

 - a narrative,